 These few references indicate both the presence of Black seafarers on England’s east coast in the First World War and also the presence of racist attitudes; though some degree of integration is also implied amongst crews that were often diverse, especially in the Mercantile Marine.
 Understanding the experience of BAME seafarers beyond citing these instances is difficult because, as commented above, they seem largely forgotten in a theatre of the war that has itself been little studied.

 Some context is presented by Stephen Bourne’s book, Black Poppies, covering the role of Black servicemen and the wider Black community in 1914-1919 (Bourne 2014).
 Black Poppies includes on the cover a photograph of Marcus Bailey – born in Barbados – in his uniform from HMS Chester.
-Bourne also details the race riots in 1919 that focussed on BAME seafaring communities in UK port towns.
+Bourne also details the race riots in 1919 that focused on BAME seafaring communities in UK port towns.
+A detailed biography of Marcus Bailey has recently been published online by Ian Broad as part of the African Stories in Hull & East Yorkshire project.
 Marcus Bailey is also discussed in Ray Costello’s Black Salt, covering the huge history of Black seafarers on British ships from the Sixteenth Century to the present (Costello 2012).
 Costello also presents the loss of the SS Mendi off the Isle of Wight in February 1917, a tragedy which also features as the principal account of Black seafarers in the First World War in David Olusoga’s The World’s War (Olusoga 2014 pp. 269-272).

 The sinking of the Mendi resulted in one of the greatest losses of life in a single shipwreck around the coast of the UK in the First World War.
 The CWGC database records the names of 616 men of the South African Native Labour Corps (SANLC) who died on 21st February 1917 when the Mendi was rammed accidentally by the Darro.
 These men were troops in transit across the sea rather than seafarers so although tragic, their loss does not provide much insight into the experience of BAME seafarers around the UK.
 As Gribble and Scott explain, the Mendi's crew of 89 included at least 25 Africans mainly from Sierra Leone, Benin and Nigeria working as deckhands, fireman, trimmers and in the galley (Gribble and Scott 2017 pp. 83-84), reflecting the Mendi's pre-war career for the British and African Steam Navigation Company on West African routes.
 However, the 30 members of crew who died when the Mendi sank are not named in the CWGC database or on their memorials.
 This lack of acknowledgement, even though they died in the same circumstances as the SANLC troops, arises because the Mendi was lost as a result of collision, which counted as ‘maritime peril’ rather than enemy action.
 One of the iniquities of the commemoration of those who died at sea in the First World War is that members of the Mercantile Marine and other civilian services are not remembered as ‘war dead’ unless as a direct result of enemy action, irrespective of whether their deaths were exacerbated by wartime conditions; but service personnel are commemorated whatever the cause of death.
 It is an unfortunate twist in a tragic story that the Mendi’s crew – including BAME seafarers – have not received as much attention as the SANLC troops that they died alongside.